Introduction to the Climate Venture Map

 When you look at the CVM:

 - Start with the green “Vision” and “Target Action” and how it is good for the climate, economy and humanity.
 Then pop over to the “Problem Action,” and why it’s bad for the climate, economy and humanity.
 The goal of our behavior change is to open up that funnel on the right, where instead of using everything up and causing pollution, we’re using less and able to sustain life on Earth.
-So while the “funnel” on the left is currently closing, with our target action we’re going to reopen the funnel on the right.

-- Then we determine our priorities, inflows and outflows, and make sure we have the help and resources we need to cause the change.
+- Then we determine our priorities, inflows and outflows and make sure we have the help and resources we need to cause the change.

-Steps for Using The Climate Venture Map
+Using the Climate Venture Map

 A great way to run through the climate venture map is with a mind map.
 A downloadable template (a “.mind” file) for building a Climate Venture Map using MindMeister is available at this link.
 You can set up a free account on www.mindmeister.com for up to three mind maps.
 When you log into your new account, upload the Climate Venture Map Template.
 Start with the Vision, hit tab and enter your vision.
 Then go to Target Action, hit tab and enter your target action, etc., through all the steps.
 Every time you hit tab on a node you add a new subitem for that node.
 You can move nodes; make sure you select “free” format instead of right-aligned or other choices.